 There’s nothing like a pot of From-Scratch Chicken and Rice Soup to warm you up when it’s cool outside.

 Looking for another amazing homemade soup?
-Try my popular Hearty Hamburger Cauliflower Soup!
+Try my popular and delicious Hearty Hamburger Cauliflower Soup!

 Homemade Chicken and Rice Soup